Synology: Activate Gmail SMTP For Docker Containers

 • STEP 6

-Under Select app, click on “Other (Custom name)“.
+Type in a name for your app, for example SMTP, then click Create.
 Follow the instructions in the image below.

 • STEP 7